Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/FeatherMask/en.md

-The FeatherMask node applies a feathering effect to the edges of a given mask, smoothly transitioning the mask's edges by adjusting their opacity based on specified distances from each edge.
+The `FeatherMask` node applies a feathering effect to the edges of a given mask, smoothly transitioning the mask's edges by adjusting their opacity based on specified distances from each edge.
 This creates a softer, more blended edge effect.

-## Input types
+## Inputs

 | Parameter | Comfy dtype | Description |
 |-----------|--------------|-------------|